philine-bommer/Climate_X_Quantus/README.md

 #### Downloading preprocessed data:
 **Note that this step can be skipped to reproduce paper results.**
-The preprocessed data for the paper results will be made available on [zenodo]() within the next week and links will be included.
+The preprocessed data for the paper results is available on [zenodo](https://zenodo.org/record/7715398#.ZAsvSS8w1zU) with technical details and file documentation provided in the datasets **Readme.md** .
-The downloaded data called 'Preprocessed_datat_NET_CESM1_obs_20CRv3.npz' (with two files for NET=CNN/MLP) should be saved in **/Climate_X_Quantus/Data/Training/**.
+The downloaded data called 'Preprocessed_datat_NET_CESM1_obs_20CRv3.npz' (with two files for NET=CNN/MLP) should unpacked and be saved in **/Climate_X_Quantus/Data/Training/**.
-To skip the data preparation adjust the data_config.yaml as described above and set up the **'NET_data.yaml'** corresponding to the NET you want to run:
+To skip the data preparation adjust the data_config.yaml as described above and set up the **'NET_data.yaml'** with corresponding to the NET you want to run as follows:
 ```setup
 dirhome: /path/Climate_x_Quantus/
 diroutput: /path/Climate_x_Quantus/Data/Training/